-If you live in a flood zone, you need to take the necessary steps to reduce your risk of damage.
+If you live in a flood zone, you need to take the necessary steps to prevent water damage to your home.

 Flooding can cause severe structural damage to your property, but here are ways to prepare your home for inevitable, so it stands a chance.